Vũ Văn Mẫu: Personal life

 Mẫu was married and had five children, whom all resided in France.
-His daughter, Ms. Vũ Thị Việt Hương, followed her father's profession in law, by obtaining a Doctorate of Law at Saigon Law University.
+His daughter, Vũ Thị Việt Hương, followed her father's profession in law, by obtaining a Doctorate of Law at Saigon Law University.
 After graduating she returned to her old school to teach, specializing in International Law and Comparative Law.
 Mẫu was a great scholar of Vietnamese law, a veteran scholar, he knows many languages and was fluent in English, French, Latin, and Chinese and was very highly regarded as a professor of law.
 His work is also cited by René David and John E.C.
 Brierley in the famous book on comparative law Major Legal Systems in the World Today.